Foods Processed with Ultra-Smart Methods

 foods (UPF), which include processed meats and most sliced breads, both of

-the U.S. Secretary of Health and Human Services, Robert F
+to become the U.S. Secretary of Health and Human Services, Robert F

 Kennedy, Jr told us that they (UPF) are poison.
 My nutrition research tries